 Reader to reader: A virtual space to share opinions on books, what you loved, hated, or got stuck on.

-Scottish Book Trust has a range of resources such as these videos and accompanying handbook on book trailers.
+Scottish Book Trust has a fantastic range of reading and writing resources.

 Good Reading: An Australian website with sections for libraries and kids or all ages.

 Spine Out: Australian online magazine for Young Adults created by the Good Reading team.

 Spinebreakers: A Penguin books initiative where teens can read book reviews, share content with friends and more.